Tumucin/DeepRL-Pose-Control/README.md

 # Self-Collision Aware Reaching and Pose Control in Large Workspaces using Reinforcement Learning
 ## About
-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).\
+This repository is the official implementation of [Self-Collision Aware Reaching and Pose Control in Large Workspaces using Reinforcement Learning](https://github.com/Tumucin/DeepRL-Pose-Control).\
 If you find this study useful, please cite using the following citation:

 ```bibtex